phpmd/phpmd/src/site/rst/documentation/index.rst

 You can pass a file name or a directory name containing PHP source code to PHPMD.

-The PHPMD PEAR or Phar distribution includes the rule set files inside its archive, even if the "rulesets/codesize.xml" parameter above looks like a filesystem reference.
+The PHPMD Phar distribution includes the rule set files inside its archive, even if the "rulesets/codesize.xml" parameter above looks like a filesystem reference.